aeonlibs/hesed-server/content/posts/i-want-a-sanctuary.md

 - You suffer alone.
 - You can't ask for prayer.
 - You cannot share when you have moments of weakness.
-- Share testimonies to encourage one another.
+- Cannot share testimonies to encourage one another.
 - Life decisions are made without carrying others along.
 What type of decisions?
   - Moving to a new place.
   - Started a dating relationship.
   - Taking on a career.
   - Things related to academics.
   - Cutting people off from your life.
+  - Essentially life decisions.

 It might sound like that will make others intrusive in your life.
-Trust me, many have fallen and are struggling because they didn't have this environment.
+Trust me, many have fallen and are struggling because they didn't have this kind of environment.

 ## Conclusion